Home / Quick Links / Security

 Romance scams

-A scammer pretends to be interested in you for friendship or romance, often using a dating website, app or social media to make contact.
+A scammer poses as someone interested in friendship or romance, often reaching out through a dating website, app, or social media.
 They may have a fake online identity – often more than one.
 Then, when they’ve built a connection, they’ll ask you for money, gifts or personal details.

 Learn more: www.scamwatch.gov.au/types-of-scams/dating-romance